 Students who are not selected for admission via the lottery will be placed on a ranked waiting list as per Delaware Code (Title 14, Section 405(c)).

 Sussex Tech will maintain the ranked waiting list until September 30 of the school year for which a student applied, and students on that list may have the opportunity for enrollment based on available capacity.
 Students may be admitted off the waiting list throughout the spring and summer as space becomes available, and the number of students admitted varies from year to year.

 Note: After September 30, the ranked waiting list will no longer be maintained, and only students who meet the definition of "good cause" as detailed in Delaware Code (Title 14, Section 402) will be considered for enrollment throughout the remainder of the school year.
 Students who wish to be considered for admission the following year must re-apply during the next school choice application window.

-To help families, siblings of current Sussex Tech students will be automatically accepted in the lottery.
-Siblings must follow the application process and meeting the passing grade requirements to be accepted.
+To help families, siblings of students already enrolled who will be returning to the school for the following academic year will be automatically accepted in the lottery.
+Siblings must follow the application process and meet the passing grade requirements to be accepted.